 Close to Toronto and Niagara Falls, pretty Niagara-on-the-Lake warrants a trip all itself.
 This is Ontario's wine central, a fertile region of award-winning whites, reds, and world leader in icewine production.

 Niagara-on-the-Lake is easygoing, charming, and inviting.
-You'll want to reserve plenty of time to sit on your B&B veranda after days filled with touring and tasting.
+Expect to spend relaxing hours on the veranda of your bed and breakfast after days filled with touring and tasting.
 Here's a quick guide to help you make the most of your time.

 Slow wine touring

-Explore the area's 35 wineries the leisurely way: By bicycle.
+Explore the area's 35 wineries the leisurely way: by bicycle.
 Grape Escapes Wine Tours takes you all over the Niagara Peninsula and through the gastro-paradise of Prince Edward County.
-Pedal between places or ride in a passenger van if your legs need a break.
-Favorites include the cycle-and-lunch and half-day tasting paired with artisan cheeses.
+Pedal between wineries or ride in a passenger van if your legs need a break.
+Favourites include the cycle-and-lunch and half-day tasting paired with artisan cheeses.
 Cheers!

 Boat to the iconic falls

 Green, rural, and relatively flat with gentle, rolling hills, the Niagara-on-the-Lake area is ideal for two wheelers.
-Check out popular biking routes, plan your cycle tour, and find anything related at the Niagara Cycling Tourism Centre.
-The most popular places to hit the road are sections of the 140-kilometre, paved Greater Niagara Circle Route, or portions of the 87-mile pathway, and 35-mile Niagara River Recreation Trail.
-This riverside ride has it all: Views, restaurants, historic sites, attractions, and of course, wine tasting stops.
+Check out popular biking routes, plan your cycle tour, and find stops alnog the way at the Niagara Cycling Tourism Centre.
+The most popular places to hit the road are sections of the 140-kilometre, paved Greater Niagara Circle Route, and the 53-kilometre Niagara River Recreation Trail.
+This riverside ride has it all: views, restaurants, historic sites, attractions, and of course, wine tasting stops.